SymfonyCasts/vue/sfcasts/ep2/update-quantity.md

 Copy that, go down to the `methods` section... here it is... and add that new function.

-## Array Destructing the Event Args
+## Object Destructing the Event Args

 We know that this will receive an event object... and because *we* are the ones emitting that event, we know the object will have `productId`, `colorId` and `quantity` keys.

-In the new method, let's use array destructuring on the first argument to grab those values and set them onto variables.
+In the new method, let's use object destructuring on the first argument to grab those values and set them onto variables.
 Do it with `{}`, `productId`, `colorId` and `quantity`: